JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

    The list of launches will be displayed in the `ContentView` view, which is already included in the project.

-4. Create an extension to the `ContentView` class with a `ViewModel` class which will prepare and manage the data.
+4. In the `ContentView.swift` file, add an extension to the `ContentView` class with a `ViewModel` class which will prepare and manage the data:
-   Add the following code to the `ContentView.swift` file:

     ```Swift
     extension ContentView {